erland/erlandplugins/CustomBrowse/trunk/README.txt

 ========
 This plugin makes it possible to create custom browse menus.

+The easiest way to creat new menus is to use the "Edit menus/Create new menu" link in the web interface.
+You will be able to select type of menu and enter a few parameters for the new menu.

-You define a new playlist by creating a *.cb.xml file with the contents as described below.
+You can also define a new menu by creating a *.cb.xml file with the contents as described below.
 This file will be found by the CustomBrowse plugin if you put it in the directory you have specified in the settings page for the CustomBrowse plugin in the web interface.
-The easiest way to learn how to define a custom menu is probably to look at the samples that is delived with the plugin and are stored in the CustomBrowse/Playlists directory.
+The easiest way to learn how to define a custom menu is probably to look at the samples that is delived with the plugin and are stored in the CustomBrowse/Menus directory.
 Some definitions and samples of the format can be found below.

 The following example shows how an "Albums" menu could be